One Corpse Too Many: Plot summary

 Cadfael retraces Blund's path.
 In the hut, he finds a yellow topaz meant as decoration to a dagger in the dirt floor.
 Cadfael sends Godric with food and medicine to Blund, who is much recovered.
 Blund discovers that she is a girl named Godith.
 Cadfael joins them.
 He agrees to help them escape to Wales with the treasure.
 He and Blund hear footsteps, so stop their conversation.
 Later, Beringar asks Cadfael where he can conceal his two most valuable mounts before King Stephen raids for supplies.
 They take the horses to a grange belonging to the Abbey, south of Shrewsbury.

 Cadfael sees that Hugh Beringar has a spirit like his own as to the cause of justice and a clever mind for pursuing it.
 He spends the next day testing his theory that Hugh is following him.
 Cadfael locates the treasure hidden in the river.
 He has a bundle matching it in appearance, which he carries to the grange.
 Once Beringar is away from the river, Godith and Blund fetch the treasure to a safe place.

 Sheriff Prestcote begins the raids before Cadfael wakes.
 Godith wakes early, ensuring her own safety and that of the treasure.
 Aline tells Cadfael that Godric is safe with her.
 Blund spends the day on the run.
 He thinks, correctly, that Beringar saw him, yet did not seize him.

 That night, Cadfael, Blund and Godith walk to the grange with the treasure.
 They hide the treasure in a tree that will be on the road to Wales, then swing back to approach the grange on the usual path.
 At the grange, Beringar and his men stop them.
 Beringar means to aid Godith in her escape, as his duty of honour.
-He wants the treasure for the King.
-Godith and Blund depart for Wales on Beringar's horses, pleased with Cadfael's success.
+He wants the "decoy" treasure for the King.
+Godith and Blund depart for Wales on Beringar's horses, pleased with Cadfael's successful substitution.